Ken501/vpn-project/README.md

 # Introduction
 Repository for AWS VPN Gateway and VPC Peering.
 The EC2 will be ssh ready within the subnet private network once VPN connectivity is established with the assistance of a network engineer for bgp_asn and cidr block distribution.
 EC2 is used to test iam profile and on-prem connectivity as well as peer connectivity using ICMP.
 Security group rules harden the network to limit the ingress and egress of all resources.
 Routes have been configured statically.

+# CI/CD
+A yaml configuration file is included that is compatible with Microsoft Azure DevOps platform.
+The pipeline configuration runs a development pipeline that only triggers with branches that are not equal to main and a production branch that triggers when a merge occurs.

 <!-- Dir Summary -->
 # Directory Guide
 * .attachments